Please ensure Javascript is enabled for purposes of website accessibility

 • To ‘sketch’ accurate lines and shapes you need to click, drag and then enter measurements in the bottom hand right corner of the screen.
 For example, for a square, select the Rectangle tool then click, drag and type ‘100,100’ and press Enter

-• To convert outlines into 3D forms you need to use the modelling tools (Push/Pull and Follow Me)
+• To convert outlines into 3D forms you need to use the Push/Pull modelling tool or the Follow Me modelling tool (which is available by clicking the ‘…’ icon at the bottom of the left hand tool bar).

 • Complete objects using Materials, Styles, Scenes and Display settings (right-hand toolbar)